KENYA & TANZANIA – EAST AFRICA’S GREAT NATIONAL PARKS

 - You travel in a small group in a 4×4 Toyota Land Cruiser with guaranteed window seat and pop-up roof

-- Lake Victoria: views of the lake, relaxing in a resort
+- Lake Victoria: views of the lake, canoe tour on the lake

 - Serengeti National Park: game drives, many big cats and the Big Five